Tatjana-exe/hello-world/README.md

 # hello-world
-First step: make some stuff to see how this thing works
+First step: Make some stuff to see how this thing works.
+Secons step: Ok, its starting to make sense now!
+P.S.
+Hey stranger reading this! :)